tmckayus/cuopt-examples/sample_lp_sever_notebooks/README.md

 This section demonstrates how to use NVIDIA cuOpt to solve math optimization problems.
 The notebooks solve simple LP and MILP problems using the cuOpt service and a local client to submit problems and receive results.

-Note: you must have the cuOpt service running at localhost:5000

 ## Platform Compatibility

 If you are running on a platform where cuOpt is not installed, please un-comment the installation cell in the notebook for cuopt.